-This helps your app developer drop the development of unimportant items earlier, which reduces app development costs.
+This helps your app builder drop the development of unimportant items earlier, which reduces app development costs.

 #4 Using Standard UI/UX Elements

 Your app developer may choose to build sophisticated user-interface components, graphics, and animations – be warned that this will lead to an increase in mobile app development costs.

 Components such as GPS and buttons are similar in most apps, even though they may offer different functionalities in each case.
 Both Android and iOS platforms have laid down clear instructions on how to get the UI/UX of your app certified.

 This makes it important that you stick to using standard UI/UX elements whenever possible.

 #5 Using Existing Frameworks

 Building a framework from scratch when you create a mobile app can lead to a significant increase in app development costs.

 Your app builder has a lot of existing frameworks at his/her disposal to include common functionality in the app for a small fee or even for free.

 For instance, your app developer can provide push notifications by writing minimal code – they can use a 3rd party plugin that provides this feature.

 They can also make use of the Google Cloud Platform to include common backend services such as authentication and logging.